robertwhunter/nephromaths/_book/03-General.md

 ### Diarrhoea

 The consequences of diarrhoea are more straightforward.
 GI losses of bicarbonate and potassium tend to give rise to a metabolic (hyperchloraemic) acidosis and hypokalaemia [@gennari2008].

+Chronic laxative use may not be disclosed.
+Clinical features include:

+- finger clubbing (senna)
+- melanosis coli (senna)
+- ammonium urate stones (radiolucent but visible on CTKUB) - thought to arise from the combination of hyperuricaemia from volume depletion and ammoniagenesis in response to chronic acidosis

 ## Drugs